grafana/loki/docs/sources/installation/helm/install-scalable/index.md

       Consult the [Reference]({{<relref "../reference">}}) for configuring other storage providers.

-    - In case you're just trying things, you can use the following configuration instead, that sets MinIO as storage:
+    - If you're just trying things, you can use the following configuration instead, that sets MinIO as storage:
       ```yaml
       minio:
         enabled: true